-In addition to the doctrinal statement, the mission has some unique distinctions.
-A few of them are as follows;
+In addition to the doctrinal statement, our mission has some unique characteristics.
+Here are a few of them:

-The Mission is apolitical.
-The Lord has called the Koskys to come to Africa and preach the gospel.
-The Koskys don’t believe that the Lord has called them to lend their influence in support of any political party.
+The mission is apolitical.
+The Lord has called us to go to Africa and preach the Gospel.
+We don’t believe that the Lord has called us to support any political party.

 Failure is acceptable.
 The mission has always said that “everyone is allowed one free failure a month.”
-What is meant by this saying is that we all fail at times.
-It is OK to fail, but the most important thing is to ‘try’ your best.
-It is better to have tried and failed then to never have even tried.
+What this saying means is that we all fail at times.
+It’s OK to fail.
+But the most important thing is to do your best.
+It’s better to have tried and failed than to never have tried at all.

 The worker is more important than the work.
 In the Western world, we can sometimes become so focused on the goal that we overlook the needs of the workers themselves.
 If a member of the team is going through a struggle, the ministry is willing to pause, if necessary, to put the worker’s needs above achieving any preset goals the ministry might have.
 The most valuable asset the mission has is the volunteers who have chosen to serve God and be part of the ministry with us.